 Lewis concluded, “Just because you’re getting a nip and tuck, you never want to cut corners on quality.”

 Be wary of plastic surgeons who advertise discounts on their fees.
 “Bargain” and “surgery” are two words that do not look good together.
-Discounting the value of any specialized, professional service, especially surgery, shows very poor judgement in marketing and calls into question the quality of the face-altering surgery you may receive.
+Discounting the value of any specialized, professional service, especially surgery shows very poor judgment in marketing and calls into question the quality of the face-altering surgery you may receive.

 When consulting with your prospective plastic surgeon about the cost of your operation, pay attention to whether your surgeon is carefully listening to you, make sure they truly understand the aesthetic results you hope to achieve and gauge your sense of how available and attentive they will be to you after the operation has been completed.
 Don’t hesitate to look elsewhere if you have any concern that an operation with them might cost you more than their fee.

 Dr. William J. Binder is a facial plastic surgery specialist with over three decades of experience with facial plastic surgery.